YadongM/Aurobay_task/README.md

 * read_csv_content() : Read csv file and return peer processed row.

-* sortCategory() : All categories of the input are classified in turn through DFS method, the number of categories of the input is adaptive.
+* sortCategory() : All input categories are classified in turn through DFS method.
+The number of categories of the input is adaptive.

-* getCategoryAverage() : Get the average values satisfy all categories in category list, using DFS method, the number of categories of the input is adaptive.
+* getCategoryAverage() : Get the average values that satisfy all categories in the category list.
+Using DFS method, the number of categories of the input is adaptive.

-* getCategorySum() : Get the sum values satisfy all categories in category list, using DFS method, the number of categories of the input is adaptive.
+* getCategorySum() : Get the sum values that satisfy all categories in the category list.
+Using DFS method, the number of categories of the input is adaptive.